 But as often happened city officials relented however after eleventh hour talks with the festival organizers, the mayor of Germersheim, and a top Rheinland Pfalz state official.

 As a result, over 70,000 people attended this 4-day festival and 35 bands performed.
 And an amazing line-up it was too.
 The cream of UK rock and some interesting American bands too.

 Albert Mangelsdorff, Amon Düül II, Atomic Rooster, Beggars Opera, Billy Joel, Brinsley Schwarz, Buddy Miles Express, Country Joe McDonald, Curved Air, East Of Eden, Ekseption, Eri Foerster, Faces (didn’t play), Family, Frumpy, Home, Humble Pie, Jerusalem, Karthago, Linda Lewis, Lindisfarne, Max Merritt and the Meteors, Nazareth, New Riders of the Purple Sage, Osibisa, Pacific Gas & Electric, Pink Floyd, Quiver, Rory Gallagher, Roy Young Band, Sam Apple Pie, Savoy Brown, Spencer Davis, Status Quo, The Doors, The Incredible String Band, The Kinks, Tom Paxton, Uriah Heep, Wishbone Ash, Strawbs

 It did turn into a bit of a heavy scene though.
 For the performers the facilities were limited.
-No dressing rooms or nor a toilets, caravans only for prominent groups like Pink Floyd and Beggar's Opera.
+No dressing rooms or nor a toilets, caravans only for prominent groups like Pink Floyd and the then popular underground band, Beggar's Opera.